Admissions

 General Physics I (3cr.) with lab (1cr.)

-Example: Kinematics, Newton's Laws, conservations laws, gravitation, fluids, sound, and thermodynamics.
+Example: Kinematics, Newton's Laws, conservation laws, gravitation, fluids, sound, and thermodynamics.

 General Physics II with lab (3cr.) with lab (1cr.)